 In collaboration with the clergy, these trained volunteers provide a vital ministry in a parish as large as St. David’s, helping assure that people in need don’t “fall through the cracks.”
-To request the support of a member from the Community of Hope just contact Amy Moehnke, Minister for Young Adults and Pastoral Care and she’ll make the connection.
+To request the support of a member from the Community of Hope, just contact the Rev. Katie Wright, and she’ll make the connection.
 You can also contact Amy if you would like to receive a visit (with or without communion) from a member of the clergy.

 Additionally, we have several other Pastoral Care supports available: